FREQUENTLY ASKED QUESTIONS

 If you are 70 ½ or older and hold a traditional or ROTH IRA, you may qualify to make a charitable gift of up to $100,000.
 The gift must be transferred from your IRA directly to the North Carolina Symphony.
 Contact your IRA administrator for details on how to use this provision.
 The transfer generates neither taxable income nor a tax deduction, so you benefit even if you do not itemize your tax deductions.

 How do I make a gift of stock?

 To make a gift of stock, simply complete this form and provide it to your broker to process the gift.
 Please also contact Tiffany Debnam at email@example.com to let us know that your gift is on its way.
 When we receive a gift of stock, we are usually not informed about who made the donation and contacting us ensures you will receive the appropriate recognition and benefits for your generosity.

-What are the Symphony’s tax ID numbers?
+What is the Symphony’s tax ID number?

 How do I make a gift to the endowment?